felipecdo/leadership-playbook/README.md

 ## Princípio do baixo acoplamento

+> In teams which scored highly on architectural capabilities, little communication is required between delivery teams to get their work done.
+[Also,] the architecture of the system is designed to enable teams to test, deploy, and change their systems without dependencies on other teams.
-> high-performing group: We can do most of our testing without requiring an integrated environment.
+> [Because of that,] high-performing group [...] can do most of our testing without requiring an integrated environment.
 We can and do deploy or release our application independently of other applications/ services it depends on.
-> [...]
-In teams which scored highly on architectural capabilities, little communication is required between delivery teams to get their work done,
-> [...] the architecture of the system is designed to enable teams to test, deploy, and change their systems without dependencies on other teams.
+*Jez Humble; Nicole Forsgren; Gene Kim - Accelerate*

+EXPLICAÇÃO

+> The goal is for your architecture to support the ability of teams to get their work done— from design through to deployment— without requiring high-bandwidth communication between teams. [...]
+Use of bounded contexts and APIs as a way to decouple large domains into smaller, more loosely coupled units, and the use of test doubles and virtualization as a way to test services or components in isolation.
+*Jez Humble; Nicole Forsgren; Gene Kim - Accelerate*

+Para tudo isso acontecer, reforça o desafio de ter um time com diversas habilidades nele:

+> Specialized roles create efficiencies within each segment while potentially creating inefficiencies across the entire life cycle.
+(Netflix Technology Blog - Full Cycle Developers at Netflix — Operate What You Build)[https://netflixtechblog.com/full-cycle-developers-at-netflix-a08c31f83249}

 > ensure delivery teams are cross-functional, with all the skills necessary to design, develop, test, deploy, and operate the system on the same team.
-> The goal is for your architecture to support the ability of teams to get their work done— from design through to deployment— without requiring high-bandwidth communication between teams.
-> use of bounded contexts and APIs as a way to decouple large domains into smaller, more loosely coupled units, and the use of test doubles and virtualization as a way to test services or components in isolation.
 *Jez Humble; Nicole Forsgren; Gene Kim - Accelerate*

-Outros exemplos de baixo acoplamento:
-* (Netflix "Specialized roles create efficiencies within each segment while potentially creating inefficiencies across the entire life cycle.")[https://netflixtechblog.com/full-cycle-developers-at-netflix-a08c31f83249}

 ## Principio da alta iteração